PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Four1.md

 Until morning broke and the rain stopped.
 For the first time he dared to look back: the castle far in the distance, but not that far... far enough.

-He had calculated that first light was the time people would begin to realise he was missing.
-Now with the sun he could find north, latch onto a suitable trail and follow this as far north as possible: right up to the Expansive Forest perhaps.
+He had calculated that first light would be the time people noticed he was missing.
+Now with the sun he could find north, latch onto a suitable trail and follow this as far north as possible.
+Right up to The Expansive Forest perhaps?

 - - -

 In the north, for Tom, The Tailor and Kim the weather was dry.
 There had been no rain that night.
 Tom woke later than usual; it was already light.
 Groggy and disorientated she feared she had overslept her family.
 With great relief she remembered where she was, the sense of liberation was a surprise.
 This was the first time Tom recognised the burden of life at home.

 Still groggy she pulled her calves taught; stretching her feet to a point, arms arching back.
-The stretch bringing a wave of lucidity.
+The stretch brought a wave of lucidity.

-Dust darted through the sunbeams, they entered through knot holes.
-Nothing to worry about, no concern.
-There was no need to hide.
+Dust darted through sunbeams from knot-holes.
+She had nothing to worry about.

 But there was something wrong.